About Sara Smeaton

 I help you discover the joy and power in midlife and navigate the transitions on your own terms.

-Are you ready to embrace your power years?
+Are you ready to embrace your power years™?

 No stranger to midlife transitions (I was interviewed for a CBC article on the topic), my whole adult life I have tried to follow my heart and values.
-I left advertising in my thirties to raise my two young kids and when they were six and four — and I was 40 — I had the opportunity to reinvent myself as a writer (which was something I had always been praised for but never done professionally) and work with a not-for profit initiative that I was passionate about.
+I left advertising in my thirties to raise my two young kids and when they were six and four — and I was 40 — I had the opportunity to write for an online magazine (writing was something I had always been praised for but never done professionally) and work for a cause I cared about.

 Taking that step and putting myself out into the world in this new way felt exposing and like a significant leap.
 But that was just the beginning.
 Over the next seven years I wrote hundreds of articles and was published multiple times in the Globe and Mail.
 I wore many different hats including editor, social media strategist, PSA producer, team leader, and managing editor.
 Plus, I got to work from home and be there for my kids.
 It felt like a dream.

 The thing about midlife is that it gives us sufficient time for patterns and talents to make themselves known.
 What we might have once written off as a one time thing or a fluke we now come to see as a consistent — weekly or even daily — use of certain skills and strengths.
 Writing and coaching clearly became the two things that people came to me for over and over again.
 After exploring one for almost a decade, I realized I was finally ready to start coaching people, professionally.
 I had spent so much time informally coaching others, helping them to make their dreams real, prepare for difficult or important conversations, find their strengths, and get unstuck.
 It was time to make it official.
 Because, if not now, when?

 I’m a certified coach (CPCC) working full-time with private clients and living in Toronto with my husband and two teenagers.